jozefg/hi/design.md

 Finally the AST we're left with is basically the source language for the STG machine.
 We'll just simulate this machine and hey presto we've done it!

+I'm not sure how to model the destructive updates for thunks.
+We could just use `IORef`s but I feel kinda dirty doing that.
+Maybe some abstraction over the concept of ref-cells into a monad.
+From there we can provide an impl of it for `IO` + `IORef` and maybe `ST` or something.

+I think Joseph A. wrote a post on this..

 ## Other Squishy Things
 ### Documentation